Generic injectivity of the X-ray transform: Introduction

 Any symmetric tensor $f \in C^\infty(M,\otimes^m_S T^*M)$ admits a canonical decomposition $f = Dp + h$, where $D$ is the \emph{symmetrized covariant derivative}, $p \in C^\infty(M,\otimes^{m-1}_S T^*M)$, $h \in C^\infty(M,\otimes^m_S T^*M)$ and $D^* h = 0$, see \S\ref{sssection:tensors-riemannian} for further details.
 The $Dp$ part is called \emph{potential} whereas $h$ is called \emph{solenoidal}.
 Using the fundamental relation $X \pi_m^* = \pi_{m+1}^* D$, we directly see that:

-If this equality holds, we say that the X-ray transform of symmetric $m$-tensors is \emph{s-injective} (solenoidally injective, i.e. injective in restriction to solenoidal tensors).
+If in the place of inclusion we have equality, we say that the X-ray transform of symmetric $m$-tensors is \emph{s-injective} or \emph{solenoidally injective}, i.e. injective when restricted to solenoidal tensors.
 This is known to be true: \begin{itemize} \item for $m=0,1$ on all Anosov manifolds \cite{Dairbekov-Sharafutdinov-03}, \item for all $m \in \Z_{\geq 0}$ on Anosov manifolds with non-positive curvature \cite{Guillemin-Kazhdan-80, Croke-Sharafutdinov-98}, \item and for all $m \in \Z_{\geq 0}$ on all Anosov surfaces without any assumptions on the curvature by \cite{Guillarmou-17-1} (see also \cite{Paternain-Salo-Uhlmann-14-1} for the cases $m=0,1,2$). \end{itemize} Although the s-injectivity of $I^g_m$ is conjectured on Anosov manifolds of arbitrary dimension, it is still a widely open question.
 The main theorem of this article is a first step in this direction: